puppetlabs-toy-chest/puppet-quest-guide/us_en/quests/defined_resource_types.md

 one we skimmed over in our earlier discussion of variables.
-As noted above, to ensure that all the resources in a defined resource type are unique, you should incorporate the title of the defined resource type itself into the titles (and namevars if they're set explicitly) of the resoruces it contains.
+As noted above, to ensure that all the resources in a defined resource type are unique, you should incorporate the title of the defined resource type itself into the titles (and namevars if they're set explicitly) of the resources it contains.

 Often, however, you'll need to insert this `$title` into a string to create the full title for a resource.
 The title for our `ssh_authorized_key` resource, for